agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 Post 1970, funding decreased and skepticism increased.

 *This seems to be the best one can do while giving examples.
-There are claims in the example, but atleast we can ask the author what exactly he meant when needed to investigate further.*
+There are claims in the example ("post 1970..."), but atleast we can ask the author what exactly he meant when needed to investigate further.*

 **Definition**: checks out!